 Societies have adjusted to these types of shifts before (moving from an agricultural economy to a manufacturing economy, a manufacturing economy to a service-based economy etc.) but there's a difference between changing the type of labor, and replacing labor altogether.
 Part of the issue is that the pace of technological change is going faster than society can adjust.
 If that's not addressed there is going to be a large swathe of people for whom there will be literally no jobs available.

 The best way to address that is debatable, but I can't see these discussions taking place at a high level (not even in the last administration).
 It doesn't even seem to be on the radar.
 A new sustainable economic model is needed, but for that people need to be thinking in decades (even centuries).
-Instead, we get 750 manufacturing jobs saved in Indiana.
-Well whoop de doo.
-Carrier says those jobs will be lost to automation anyway)(1).
+Instead, we get the president elect micromanaging the affairs of a private company to save 750 manufacturing jobs in Indiana.
+Aside from all the other issues with doing that, Carrier says those jobs will be lost to automation anyway)(1).

 (1) https://thinkprogress.org/carrier-autom … .q67o961g8